 In August 2018, I spent the night on Rakata opposite the volcano.
 The north side of the island is mostly cliff.
 If its jungle cover were stripped away it would look as if it had been hewn through with a giant axe.
 At the base of this cliff is a fringe of soft black sand on which tiny ghost crabs scurry back and forth and which sparkles, as if sprinkled with microscopic diamonds, in the late afternoon sun.
 Dead trees, that have remained where they fell, are washed smooth by the tides and provide pleasant places to sit and watch the fishing boats pass by in the distance.

-In the end the sunset didn’t work out but the decision to stay on Rakata turned out to be remarkably prescient.
+In the end, the sunset didn’t work out but the decision to stay on Rakata turned out to be remarkably prescient.
 As the sun went down Anak Krakatau woke up.
-The activity increased surprisingly rapidly into a Strombolian eruption and by nightfall I was treated to a firework display like no other.
+The activity increased surprisingly rapidly into a very noisy Strombolian eruption and by nightfall I was treated to a firework display like no other.

 The eruption was still continuing when we left Rakata at around 9.00 the following morning.
-Landing on the island simply wasn’t an option anymore although we did sail as close as we dare.
+Landing on the island simply wasn’t an option anymore although we did sail as close as we dared.
 “One day the big one will come again,” remarked one of the crew as we pulled away.
-During the night the waters in the Sunda Strait had become quite choppy making the journey back in a twin engined speed boat far scarier than the volcano had been.
+During the night the waters in the Sunda Strait had become quite choppy making the journey back in a twin-engined speed boat far scarier than the volcano had been.

-During a December 22, 2018 eruption the crater collapsed reducing it’s height to a mere 110 metres and triggering a tsunami which killed 437 people and injured over 14,000 more.
-Since the eruption the island has been busily reconstructing itself.
+During a December 22, 2018 eruption, the crater collapsed reducing its height to a mere 110 metres and triggering a tsunami that killed 437 people and injured over 14,000 more.
+Since the eruption, the island has been busily reconstructing itself.
 The crater is once again above sea level and rising.
 Indeed, one day the big one will come again.